Avoiding instrumentation interference and signal losses at high frequencies

 Avoiding signal loss at high frequencies

-The external instrumentation must be outside the measurement area which, with large aircraft, may lead to a separation distance of tens of metres or more.
+The external test instrumentation must be outside the measurement area which, with large aircraft, may lead to a separation distance of tens of metres or more.
 Signal loss then becomes a significant factor at higher frequencies.
 This signal loss is completely mitigated by the use of FOLs.
-A typical aircraft low level swept current measurement would require signal cables of 40 to 50 metres, introducing significant losses.
+A typical low level swept current measurement in an aircraft would require signal cables of 40 to 50 metres, introducing significant losses.
 FOLs are typically used with fibre link lengths of 100 metres or more, permitting signals to be coupled (almost losslessly) from the transducers installed on the aircraft to the remote measurement equipment.

 HIRF Test Methodology